ontolex/morph/index.md

 </div>
 </div>

-For instance, the segmentation into morphs of the english plural form *cats*, and the assignment of grammatical meaning to the form and to the corresponding plural morph,  can be expressed in this way.
+For instance, we can update the previous example of the english plural form *cats*, and add the assignment of grammatical meaning to the form and to the corresponding plural morph, which can be expressed in this way.

 <aside class="example" title="Example: Segmentation of the English plural form *cats*">